 When the home needs repairs or treatment for termites, the firm handling the escrow withholds funds until the repairs or treatment is complete.

 This insurance document confirms the property is insured by a homeowners’ policy.
-This is not a copy of the insurance policy, but a letter or statement of commitment to insure a specific property beginning on a given date at specified premium.
+This is not a copy of the insurance policy, but a letter or statement of commitment to insure a specific property beginning on a given date at a specified premium.

 This is more commonly referred to as the homeowner’s insurance policy.